klevert-ope/Usescrollsmoother/README.md

 npm install use-scrollsmoother
 ```

 Make sure you have club GSAP (shockingly or business) installed.
-You can install it using npm (required):
+You can install it using npm (required dependency):

 ```bash
 npm install gsap@npm:@gsap/shockingly
 ```

-Install the prop types, so you can have type definitions (required):
+Install the prop types, so you can have type definitions (required devDependency):

 ```bash
 npm install prop-types